garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 Not doing so will result in lost opportunities that make future features harder to implement or increase technical debt.
 Left unmanaged this will introduce delivery risk into your projects.

 There are a number of places in the software development life-cycle for architecture.
-Some of these are discussed below.
+Some possibilities are managing architectural stories as backlog items, build it into the feature stories, or in release management.

 #### Manage architectural concerns in the backlog
 Some teams I've worked with have tried to manage architectural concerns in the backlog.
 Often creating stories when they spot issues in the architecture created by the current story.